Tatyana Golikova

-Tatiana Alexeyevna Golikova (Russian: Татьяна Алексеевна Голикова; born 9 February 1966) is a Russian politician and economist who serves as the Deputy Prime Minister of Russia for Social Policy, Labour, Health and Pension Provision since 2018.
+Tatiana Alexeyevna Golikova (Russian: Татьяна Алексеевна Голикова; born 9 February 1966) is a Russian politician and economist who serves as the Deputy Prime Minister of Russia for Social Policy, Labour, Health Care, and Pension Provision since 2018.

 From 2007 to 2012, she served as the Minister of Health and Social Development and Chairwoman of the Account Chamber of Russia from 2013 to 2018.

+She has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Early life and education

 Golikova was born on 9 February 1966 in Mytishchi, Russian SFSR.

 She graduated from the Plekhanov Institute of the National Economy with a specialization in labour economics in 1987.

 Career

 Golikova was an economist in the State Budget Department at the Finance Ministry from 1990 to 1992.
 She moved on to hold the post of Chief Economist in the State Budget Department at the Finance Ministry from 1992 to 1995 and was then Deputy Head of State Budget Department at the Finance Ministry from 1995 to 1998.
 From April to August 1998, she held the post of Head of State Budget Department at the Finance Ministry, before becoming Head of the Budget Policy Department from August 1998 to July 1999.
 She was deputy Finance Minister from July 1999 to 2002 and First Deputy Finance Minister from 2002 to 2004.
 She was a Deputy Finance Minister from 2004 to September 2007.